fbpx

 Schemes in Scotland

-Since 2007, Scotland has implemented the low-cost Initiative for First-Time Buyers (LIFT) shared equity schemes, benefiting over 12,000 individuals in purchasing homes.
+Since 2007, Scotland has implemented the low-cost Initiative for First-Time Buyers (LIFT) shared equity schemes.
+These benefit over 12,000 individuals in purchasing homes.
 LIFT comprises two distinct schemes:

 Schemes in Wales